jirutka/argp/README.md

-The public API of this library consists primarily of the `FromArgs` derive and the `from_env` function, which can be used to produce a top-level `FromArgs` type from the current program's commandline arguments.
+The public API of this library consists primarily of the `FromArgs` derive and the `from_env` function, which can be used to produce a top-level `FromArgs` type from the current program's command-line arguments.

 Argp is originally a fork of [argh](https://github.com/google/argh/).